Travel & Touring | WA Things To Do

 Festival fever

-Film buffs should put CinefestOz on their calendar.
-Held in Bunbury, Busselton and Margaret River in August, the state’s leading film festival always has an exciting program, including workshops and world premieres, as well as a few stars walking the red carpet.
+Film buffs should put CinefestOz, the state’s leading film festival, on their calendar.
+Held in August across Bunbury, Busselton, and Margaret River, it always has an exciting program of workshops and world premieres, where you can even catch a few of the film’s stars walking the red carpet.
+There’s also an ‘IndigifestOZ’ offshoot showcasing the work of Aboriginal filmmakers.

 Check the Bunbury Geographe calendar for upcoming festivals and events.